rigelshasani/assembly/README.md

 ### Fun fact:

-_Max number of iterations you can do with this code is 7, for te result of 128.
+_Max number of iterations you can do with this code is 7, for the result of 128.
 If you do 8 iterations, you get 0, because I guess 256 overflows.
 A way to show that it indeed overflows is to add a `dec ebx` before you return, and it actually returns 255 when you `echo $?`.
 Cool stuff._ <br/>